tasmota/docs/docs/Thermostat.md

 Note: Examples for room temperature of 21.8°C and temperature setpoint of 22.5°C.

 There are several ways to send the MQTT room temperature.
-For the development and testing of this driver, a Raspberry Pi with Domoticz and a Z-Wave stick has been used to gather all room temperatures from Z-Wave sensors and send them to the respective room Tasmota room thermostats.
+For the development and testing of this driver, a Raspberry Pi with Domoticz and a Z-Wave stick has been used to gather all room temperatures from Z-Wave sensors and send them to the respective Tasmota room thermostats.

 ## Customize your controller for the best results